WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 The Wasabi coordinator now verifies that:

-* There is still room for more peers on this CoinJoin.
+* There is still room for more peers on this coinjoin.
 * The input has not been registered before, is not banned, is unspent, and that the input proof is valid.
 * The input has more than 5000 sats value.